Darth-InVader15/Darth-InVader15/README.md

 - 🚀 I like working on Backend codes, Flutter projects, and Embedded Systems.
 - 💻 I've worked with technologies like Node.js, ReactJS, NextJS, Flutter, Firebase, Stream, MongoDB, and more.
-- 🌌 I like experimenting with Android and solving complex DSA problems.
+- 🌌 I like working on complex Data Structures and Algorithms problems in free time.
+- 💻 Currently I am using:- Debian, ChromeOS, Ubuntu, and Windows(for gaming).
 - 💬 Wanna talk about Comics, FPS Games, or Algorithms?
 Reach out to me!
 - 📧 You can also drop me a mail at [Mail](mailto:piyush.singh1315@gmail.com).